Nature Wood Floors Terms and Conditions

 Cancellations are also treated case by case and will depend on how far along an order has already been processed.
-If you choose to cancel an order, you must do so before the items start production or begins transit from the supplier location to either yours or our own location.
-Once these products are received to our warehouse, or even loaded on a trailer to begin transit, there are return shipping costs and restocking fees that will be charged to us and have to be passed along to the customer.
-Orders that require material to be sent from a supplier to our own receiving warehouse cannot be cancelled once it arrives.
+If you choose to cancel an order, you must do so before the items start production, are pulled and packaged, or begin transit from the supplier location to either yours or our own location.
+This also includes if the material is loaded on a trailer to begin transit but hasn't left, because the material cannot be unloaded if other orders are blocking it.
+If cancelled after any of these have occurred, fees will be charged or deducted from any credit/refund given.
+Orders that require material to be sent from a supplier to our own receiving warehouse are considered Non-Stocking items and cannot be cancelled once material begins to transfer.

 Any refunds or credits are typically processed back to the original payment method that was used.
 If a credit card was used, allow 24-72 hours for the banks to process the refund back to your card.
 If cash, check, or electronic money transfer was used to purchase your order, allow a few days for a check to be generated and mailed to the address you provide.